 NAMTA's purpose is to maintain Montessori traditions, and at the same time, to be on the cutting edge of innovative education.
 Accordingly, we provide the medium for study, interpretation, and improvement of Montessori education.

 NAMTA's commitment to research goes back to its earliest days, when The NAMTA Journal vol. 2, no. 1 carried a bibliography for parents.
 In 1985, the first NAMTA Montessori Bibliography was published, compiled by Dr. Mary Maher Boehnlein.
-After two more print editions (1995 and 2002), NAMTA's comprehensive bibliography of Montessori sources in English from 1909 to the present has been released as a searchable database, The NAMTA Online Montessori Bibliography.
-This unparalleled resource allows users to search more than 16,000 citations, most of which are available from our extensive Archives.
-Thanks to generous support from The Hershey Foundation, subscriptions to the Online Bibliography are kept very affordable.
+After two more print editions (1995 and 2002), NAMTA's comprehensive bibliography of Montessori sources in English from 1909 to the present has been released as a searchable database, The NAMTA Montessori Archive.
+This unparalleled resource allows users to search more than 20,000 citations, most of which are available from our extensive archives.
+Thanks to generous support from The Hershey Foundation, subscriptions to The NAMTA Montessori Archive are kept very affordable.